 Can There be Acceptable Cloaking Practices

-Some practices are allowed despite presenting different content to search engines and users.
+However, we should mention some exceptions which are not considered harmful. some practices are allowed despite presenting different content to search engines and users.
 Some content delivery methods now acceptable to Google that might have once been considered cloaking include:

 - Geo-IP Location